System Administrator - Gauteng Johannesburg North - IT-Online

 Minimum Experience

-- 5 years’ experience in an ICT environment deploying and supporting Microsoft and Cloud Information Systems
+- 5 years’ experience in an ICT environment deploying and supporting Microsoft Servers, Cloud Information Systems in Azure and management of Microsoft 365 migrations and maintenance.

 Other Requirements